AK-Homberger/NMEA2000-SignalK-Gateway/README.md

 If you prefer a cable connection between NMEA2000 bus and the SignalK server, you can use the same hardware together with the sketch [ActisenseListenerSender-ESP32.ino](https://github.com/AK-Homberger/NMEA2000-SignalK-Gateway/blob/main/ActisenseListenerSender-ESP32/ActisenseListenerSender-ESP32.ino).

+Due to the fact that power is supplied through USB, you do not need the additional DC onverter.

-In this case, only these libraries have to be installed:
+For this implementation, only these libraries have to be installed:
 - NMEA2000 (via [ZIP-File](https://github.com/ttlappalainen/NMEA2000))
 - NMEA2000_esp32 (via [ZIP-File](https://github.com/ttlappalainen/NMEA2000_esp32))